melisgl/journal/README.md

   the replay event's `EXIT` and `OUTCOME`, see [Matching out-events][7f9d].

 - **upgrade**: The new event is not matched to any replay event, but an event is consumed from the replay journal.
-This happens if next new event has the same name as the replay event, but its version is higher.
+This happens if the next new event has the same name as the replay event, but its version is higher.

 - **insert**: The new event is not matched to any replay event, and no events are consumed from the replay journal, which may be